-3.2 The three Metopes of Temple C The 3D model of the frieze from Temple C including the three Metopes is shown on Figure 5.
+The three Metopes of Temple C

+The 3D model of the frieze from Temple C including the three Metopes is shown on Fig. 7.
 We continued the laser scanning work using both the Minolta 900 and Mensi laser scanners on different sections inside the museum room.
 The first scanner was used to acquire details in the order of 0.5 mm while the second scanner (Mensi SOISIC-2000) captured details in the range of 2-10 mm.
-The rest of the 3D model of the room was created using photogrammetry-based modeling techniques and some simple CAD modeling.
-The 3D model of the frieze generated by laser scanning was registered to the frieze created by photogrammetry-based 3D modeling.
-A rendering of the complete museum room dedicated to Selinunte is shown on Figure 6.
+The rest of the 3D model of the room was created using photogrammetry-based modelling techniques and some simple CAD modelling.
+The 3D model of the frieze generated by laser scanning was registered to the frieze created by photogrammetry-based 3D modelling.
+A rendering of the complete museum room dedicated to Selinunte is shown on Fig. 5b.
 Later this year, the work described above will be integrated with the virtual reconstruction of Temple C. A video animation was realized earlier this year using the software 3DStudioMaxTM.
 The model used for this animation contains 5 million triangles, the maximum texture resolution available, 64 lights, and 6700 frames at a resolution of 720 × 576.
 This represents an important improvement in terms of resolution compared to Carpiniana that was realized in 2002.

-Figure 5.
-Three-dimensional model of a section of the frieze of Temple C of Selinunte, a) texture-mapped 3D model, b) wiremesh of 3D model showing the levels of details.
-3.3 Museum room in Palermo The first part of this project started with the modelling of the frieze of temple C of Selinunte using 3D laser scanning.
+Museum room in Palermo

+The first part of this project started with the modelling of the frieze of temple C of Selinunte using 3D laser scanning.
 Later, the second step will see the reconstruction of temple C of the Acropolis of Selinunte using photogrammetry and CAD tools.
-While at the museum (Figure 6a), it was decided to model the room where the artefacts from different temples from Selinunte are exposed.
-A rendering of the virtualized room that measures about $21~\text{m} \times 8.1~\text{m}$ is shown on Figure 6b.
+While at the museum (Fig. 5a), it was decided to model the room where the artefacts from different temples from Selinunte are exposed.
+A rendering of the virtualized room that measures about 21 m \times 8.1 m \times 7 m is shown on Fig. 5b; the wire-mesh representation is shown on Fig. 6.
 In order to achieve a high degree of realism and accuracy, 3D laser scanning, photogrammetry, CAD and texture processing were used.
 The quality of the textures was realized using high quality flash lamps, a MacBeth chart and Photoshop.
-The gray scale available of that chart was used to correct the gamma of the camera and the different levels of illumination.
+The grey scale available of that chart was used to correct the gamma of the camera and the different levels of illumination.
 A five-point correction method was used.
+One of the Metope is shown on Fig. 8.
+A 3D video animation was created to complement a documentary about the work and the history of temple C (Fig. 9).